Blog > Diets

 Are legumes considered vegetables?

-Yes, according to USDA guidelines, legumes are categorized as vegetables and are a great source of plant-based protein.
+Yes, legumes like lentils, chickpeas, and soybeans are classified as vegetables and are excellent sources of plant-based protein.

 How to get B12 as a vegetarian?

-title slickTry America's #1 Chef-Crafted Prepared Meal Delivery
+title slickTry America's Trusted Chef-Crafted Prepared Meal Delivery

 Choose from 300+ fresh, gourmet meals prepared by top chefs.
 Delivered to your door, ready to eat in just 2 minutes!
 Always fresh and never frozen.
 Get started today!